Watchmaker Glossary

 Power reserve (indication of)

-Display on the dial to visually know &endash; in hours or days &endash; the winding condition of the watch.
+Display on the dial allowing you to visually know &endash; in hours or days &endash; the winding condition of the watch.

 Hipp contact spring

-Contact used in some electric pendulum clocks to regulate the amplitudes of the pendulum's oscillations.
+Contact used in certain electric pendulum clocks to regulate the amplitudes of the pendulum oscillations.

-A spiral wound spring inside the barrel, used to produce the driving force instead of a weight.
+A spirally wound spring inside the barrel, used to produce motive force in place of a weight.

 Spring

-Spring whose function is to bring an organ back to a determined position; it is for example used to prevent the hammer of a bell from resting on the gong.
+Spring whose function is to return an organ to a specific position; it is for example used to prevent the hammer of a bell from resting on the gong.

 Spiral spring

-Hairspring attached by its ends to the circular balance wheel and to the cock.
+Hairspring attached by its ends to the circular balance and the cock.

-Action and result of re-dressing, that is to say of repairing a watch, of restoring it to working order.
+Action and result of refinishing, that is to say, repairing a watch, putting it back into working order.

 Ratchet

-Toothed wheel that a ratchet forces to turn in one direction only.
+Toothed wheel that a ratchet forces to turn in one direction.

 Rotor

-Half-disc of heavy metal that the energy coming from each movement of the arm rotates freely inside the case of the automatic watch.
-Its weight tends to always put it back upright.
-Geared up by an ad hoc device, its rotations continually wind the spring.
+Half disc of heavy metal that the energy coming from each movement of the arm rotates freely inside the case of the automatic watch.
+Its weight tends to always put it back vertically.
+Multiplied by an ad hoc device, its rotations continually arm the spring.

-Set of cogwheels and pinions of the watch.
+Set of toothed wheels and pinions of the watch.

-Set of wheels and pinions that activate the bell.
+Set of wheels and pinions that operate the bell.

 Wheel

-Drive wheel riveted to a pinion.
-The same shaft is connected to a large number of wheels and sprockets.
+Toothed driving wheel riveted to a pinion.
+The same shaft is connected to a large number of wheels and gears.

 See "chaperone".